The Personals (1982 film): Reception

 The film won the Best First Feature Award at the Houston International Film Festival.

 New World Pictures distributed the film nationally, and it ran for twelve weeks at St. Louis Park's Cooper Theater.
-It also received generally positive reviews: The Washington Post called it a "minor but admirably polished and attractive low-budget gem," and Variety said that the "story really isn't all the profound, but it's told with sincerity and humor, full of likeable, decent people dealing with familiar problems with wigging out."
+The film received significant local community support during its release.
+It received generally positive reviews.
+The Washington Post called it a "minor but admirably polished and attractive low-budget gem," and Variety said that the "story really isn't all the profound, but it's told with sincerity and humor, full of likeable, decent people dealing with familiar problems with wigging out."
 Variety also commended the cast "making their feature film debut ... so natural it could embarrass some Hollywood acting schools."
 Multiple reviewers appreciated Minneapolis as a fresh setting for filmmaking.
+The film ultimately turned a profit.